lkoepsel/AVR_C/docs/RPi_build.md

 ```

-And for *step 2.
-CHOOSE OS...*, go to the bottom of the list, *Use custom* and navigate to the file you downloaded above.
+**And for *step 2.
+CHOOSE OS...*, go to the bottom of the list, *Use custom* and navigate to the file you downloaded above.** Then continue with the instructions, below.

 ## Use Raspberry Pi Imager to start:
 **On your PC** use *Pi Imager* to install a Raspberry Pi OS image on to an SD Card.
 The selections are: